 - Fish Oils - Omega fatty acids help to condition skin and coat internally and reduce inflammation that causes the itch.

 - E-collars - sometimes your cat is her own worst enemy.
-She’ll scratch and shake to try and soothe the itch, but she is actually making the issue worse.
+They'll scratch at their ears and shake to try and soothe the itch, but they are actually making the issue worse.
 E-collars can stop your kitty from scratching long enough to allow the skin to heal.

 Have you dealt with ear mites in cats?
 Share your tips, struggles, and success stories with us in the comments below!